dgruninger97/MVC-Lab/docs/notebook.md

 that accomplish the same task, it is wise to choose the design with **less code**.
 This means the system will be less complex and require less overall work in the implementation of the system.

+### 5. Add a View design of your choice

+I choose the Template pattern for a couple reasons.
+One being that I have already had experience using the Template pattern in both 374 and Android development, and so therefore I am more comfortable using it.
+The other reason that I picked the Template pattern had to do with simplicity.
+It is best if we keep the MVC relatively simple, and the Template pattern allows for **effective communication between the view and the controller**, which is essential for our architecture.
+In order for the file controller to be able to successfully communicate with the view of the test submission, there must be clear and easy transfer of data between the two modules.
+This is why the Template pattern works; **it is built for the easy communication of data between these two modules**.
+This will lead to a strong connection between the domain and presentation layer, which overall gives us a better architecture.

 ## Part B - Code